oscardarwin/mazonic/README.md

 # TODO:
 ## Fix backlinks making the level too easy.
-move melody speed to melody generation add remaining hidden melodies.

-## Test out android Build
-Change hover behaviour to just hover over what is in the middle of the screen.
-Swap All Mouse Events to a custom event that is triggered by the mouse.
+## TO RELEASE:
+Some notes are being skipped when moving fast?

+Remove victory screen and set path to yellow - with a splash of particles.

+Remove concept of perfect score.

+take away selector and replay buttons on first play of level.

+Animation on selector screen change

+Sort out selection with touch screen.

 Social Media?
 better sounding marimba
 reverb?

-Zoom in / out.

-## Menu
-Play
-Daily
-Time Challenge
-Settings - Dodecahedron?
-Statistics - Icosahedron
-Credits

-## Selector
-Perfect Score - Blue - Particles
-Hidden Melody - Gold Symbol - Particles (with quaver symbols)
+move melody speed to melody generation add remaining hidden melodies.

+Better color picking for non Icosahedron

+## Make Desktop Great Again
+Swap All Mouse Events to a custom event that is triggered by the mouse.

 ## Possible Polyhedra vertex numbers: